plabradorjr/plabradorjr.github.io/_posts/2019-11-12-illustrations_of_objects_classes_and_instances_ruby.markdown

-## Now let's define a class to create many instances
+## Let's define a class to create many instances